mtiller/ModelicaBook/text/source/components/connectors/annotations.rst

 When describing the appearance of a Modelica entity, there are two different representations to choose from.
 One is called the "icon" representation and the other is called the "diagram" representation.
-In Modelica, the icon representation is the representation used when viewing something from the "outside".
+In Modelica, the icon representation is used when viewing something from the "outside".
 Generally, the icon includes some distinctive visual representation along with additional information about that entity added via :ref:`substitutions` (which we